 • Southfield

-Your grade on the exam will be available immediately upon completion.
-A passing grade is 70%.
+You’ll get your grade on the exam immediately upon completion.
 If you don’t pass, you’ll receive an individual score for each of the exam’s major sections.
 You can retake the test, but you’ll need to pay the $79 exam fee each time.

 4. Join a Michigan Real Estate Brokerage

 Real estate agents in Michigan must work under a licensed broker.
 To find a broker, start by researching the brokerages in your area.
 You don’t have to wait until you pass the real estate license exam to start having discussions with area brokers.
-In fact, if you know which brokerage you’ll be working with when you become a fully licensed agent, you can submit that information on the application form.
+As we noted above, if you know which brokerage you’ll be working with when you become a fully licensed agent, you can submit that information on the application form.

 You may feel drawn to work with big-name real estate agencies.
 They often have programs to assist a beginning salesperson in navigating the new profession.
 Don’t ignore smaller brokerages, though.
 The brokers working in these agencies may also offer valuable insights and can help you make meaningful connections.